 Technical interview tip 4: familiarise yourself with AECOM’s projects

 Research a few projects related to your chosen role in which AECOM has been involved; this could be in the UK or further afield.
-London’s Olympic Park, High Speed 2 and Crossrail are among those in the UK.
+London’s Olympic Park and Crossrail are among those in the UK.
 Having examples will strengthen your interview in two ways.
 First, it’ll demonstrate your genuine interest in the industry and AECOM specifically.
 And, second, it’ll also enable you to incorporate them as examples in your own responses to technical questions.

-For example, if asked to ‘Name common ways a building can be made more energy efficient’, you could support your answer by discussing AECOM’s work on The Hub at Coventry University, which integrated student support services and needed to attain an excellent BREEAM rating or a similar project.
+For example, if asked to ‘Name common ways a building can be made more energy efficient’, you could support your answer by discussing AECOM’s work on the University of Nottingham's GSK Carbon Neutral Laboratory, citing some of the methods AECOM used to maximise the building's energy efficiency.

 Technical interview tip 5: ask your own technical questions